IvanBagaev/cbr-scraper/README.md

 # CBR scrapper
-Python package for scrapping bank's data from cbr.ru.
+Python package for scrapping bank's data from cbr.ru

+## Features

-Now allows to download dataframes for closed and active banks and reporting forms in raw format.
+- Allow to get dataframes of closed and active Banks
+- Allow to get reporting forms (101, 102, 123, 134, 135).
+Now in raw format.

+## Dependencies

+pandas, dateparser, bs4

+## Using

+See testing_example.ipynb